12 Top-Rated Things to Do in Ensenada

-About an hour up the coast, Rosarito is today known for its explosive sunsets, wildlife, spas, and beaches.
+About an hour up the coast, Rosarito is today known for its explosive sunsets, wildlife, spas, and some of the best beaches on the Baja California Peninsula.
 In fact, Rosarito Beach has been a surfer's mecca for decades.

 Rosarito is an artisan haven, too, from the Local Artisan Market to Plaza Pabellon's galleries, restaurants, and coffee shops.
 You may even opt to spend the night at one of the many hotel options that line the beaches in Rosarito.